 CD units play commercially pressed

 4.7 in (12 cm) audio compact discs only.
-Due to technical incompatibility, certain recordable and re-recordable compact discs may not function correctly when used in Ford CD players.
+Due to technical incompatibility, certain recordable and re-recordable compact discs may not function correctly when used in the vehicle’s CD player.

 Do not insert CDs with homemade paper (adhesive) labels into the CD player as the label may peel and cause the CD to become jammed.You should use a permanent felt tip marker rather than adhesive labels on your homemade CDs.Ballpoint pens may damage CDs.Ask an authorized dealer for more information.